Louis Crews

-Louis C. Crews, sometimes misspelled as Lewis (c.
-1918 – January 20, 2005) was an American athlete and sports coach.
+Louis C. Crews (March 27, 1917 – January 20, 2005) was an American athlete and sports coach.
 He was best known for his time as head football coach at Alabama A&M University, a position he held from 1960 to 1975.
 He also was head baseball and women's basketball coach at Alcorn Agricultural and Mechanical College (now known as Alcorn State University), head baseball coach at Alabama A&M, and served as head football and men's basketball coach at Jarvis Christian College.
 He is the all-time winningest head coach of the Alabama A&M Bulldogs football program.
 The team plays home games at Louis Crews Stadium, named in his honor.